Common Questions About ADHD & Productivity Coaching

 Each one-hour session follows a consistent rhythm.

-In the first session, we clarify your coaching goal for the engagement.
-This is the outcome you want to work toward during your introductory month.
-It gives our work direction and focus.
+In the first session, we clarify what you most want to work on during your introductory month.

 In subsequent sessions, you bring a specific topic that connects to that goal.
 We briefly review what unfolded between sessions, then explore your current thinking and patterns in a structured way that supports insight and action.